-As always, I hope you enjoy today’s holidays and observances, a music link to Tony Bennett, factoids of interest for this day in history, a relevant quote on fetal alcohol syndrome by Doctor Mark Mengel, hoping sooner than later the ship of state will have a functional jurymast to replace the dysfunctional one we have today, secure in the knowledge that if you want to find a gift for any memorable events like weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Diana Ross, factoids of interest for this day in history, the fact that you speak up as opposed mussitating, and a relevant quote from Marjorie Pay Hinckley on abstention to avoid Fetal Alcohol Disorder Syndrome, secure in the knowledge that if you want to find a gift for any memorable events like college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-3. 1951 Number One Song— the number one song in 1951 on a run of 8 weeks in that position was “Because of You” by Tony Bennett.
-Here is a performance of the song: https://www.youtube.com/watch?v=i-4zvArJDGg He is still performing at 91 but just had his concert in Sarasota cancelled due to Hurricane Irma but will return in 2018.
+3. 1980 Number One Song— the number one song in 1980 on a run of 4 weeks in that position was “Upside Down” by Diana Ross.
+Here is a recording of the song: https://www.youtube.com/watch?v=4GtyMeEcPPE

 On this day in:

-e.
-1993 in a what took you so long moment, the Palestinian Liberation Organization officially recognized Israel as a legitimate state.
+d.
+1993 in a what took you so long moment the Palestine Liberation Organization recognized Israel as a legitimate state.

 Alaskanpoet for Hire, Poems to Admire